mvabf/dsf-me/README.md

 ![insomnia](https://i.imgur.com/sXirDkg.jpg)

-* after the log is processed execute the following docker command
+* after the log are processed execute the following docker command
 * the command will copy the reports folder to host computer

 ```
-docker cp desafio-melhor-envio-node:/app/reports <path_to_save>
+docker cp desafio-melhor-envio-node:/app/reports <your_path_to_save>

 example: